finos/common-domain-model/documentation/source/documentation.rst

   	  optionPayout OptionPayout (0..*);
   }

-The absence of synonym entry for the  ``creditDefaultPayout`` attribute is due to the fact that the corresponding CDS constructs are positioned as part of the ``CreditDefaultPayout`` class:
+The absence of synonym entry for the  ``creditDefaultPayout`` attribute is due to the fact that the corresponding CDS constructs are positioned within the ``CreditDefaultPayout`` class:

 .. code-block:: Java